asirihewage/Memo---The-Memory-Meter/README.md

 # Memo---The-Memory-Meter

-Internship at Pearson, Task 02 | Memory meter to measure memory utilization on multiple servers.
+I did this project during my Internship period at Pearson Inc. THis is a simple Memory meter to measure memory utilization on multiple servers.

 ### Client